Victim of Financial Fraud? Call Now

 For instance, on November 2, 2015, an investor alleged that their broker had recommended unsuitable investments that were too risky and illiquid – they allegedly had specified that they wanted safe, fixed-income investments.
 The investor sought $325,000, and the dispute settled for $172,500.
 As of September 2021, that same investor has two pending suitability disputes on his record – investors are collectively seeking to recover $1.2 million.

-If you discover your broker has a significant history of unsuitable investment advice, consider taking your business elsewhere.
+If you discover your broker has a significant history of unsuitable investment advice and recommendations, consider taking your business elsewhere.

 My Broker Recommended Unsuitable Investments – What’s Next?

+When brokers recommend unsuitable investments, a lawsuit or arbitration process initiated through FINRA can provide a path to resolution and potential compensation.
 Investors who believe their broker may have recommended unsuitable investments should speak to a securities attorney and start gathering the documentation they will need to bolster their claim.
-If you specifically stated you wanted low-risk investments and ended up with a portfolio full of illiquid, high-risk securities, you may have an especially good case for FINRA arbitration.
+If you specifically stated you wanted low-risk investments and ended up with a portfolio full of illiquid, high-risk securities, you may have a good case for FINRA arbitration.
 Contact the securities attorneys of Kurta Law for a free case evaluation today: Call (877) 600-0098 or email info@kurtalawfirm.com for a free case evaluation.

 Securities Lawyer Jonathan Kurta